 Entrustment of tasks for the implementation of a financial instrument to an international financial institution may be done directly by a managing authority, provided that the Member State is member of the international financial institution and the tasks entrusted fall within the statutory mission of the institution.

-When designating an international financial institution (except the EIB and the EIF), the managing authorities must check that the institution comply with the selection criteria listed in Article 7(1) and (2) of the CDR.
+When designating an international financial institution (except the EIB and the EIF), the managing authorities must check that the institution complies with the selection criteria listed in Article 7(1) and (2) of the CDR.

-Following the entrustment of tasks of implementation of a fund of funds to an international financial institution by a managing authority, the international financial institution will select financial intermediaries to implement financial instruments.
-Selection of financial intermediaries by the international financial institution will be carried out according to the rules of the international financial institution.
+Following the entrustment of tasks of implementation of a fund of funds to an international financial institution by a managing authority, the international financial institution may select financial intermediaries to implement financial instruments.
+Selection of financial intermediaries by the international financial institution will be carried out in accordance with the rules of the international financial institution.

-In addition, according to Article 7(3) of the CDR, when the international financial institution further entrusts implementation tasks to financial intermediaries, the selection must respect the specific requirements laid down in that provision (see section 3.8 below).
+In addition, in accordance with Article 7(3) of the CDR, when the international financial institution further entrusts implementation tasks to financial intermediaries, the selection must respect the specific requirements laid down in that provision (see section 3.8 below).

-Conclusion: Managing authorities may conclude directly with an international financial institution of which the Member State is Member, i.e. without competitive process, mandates with regard to management of financial instruments, provided the tasks entrusted fall within the statutory mission of the institution.
+Conclusion: Managing authorities may conclude directly with an international financial institution of which the Member State is member, i.e. without competitive process, mandates with regard to management of financial instruments, provided the tasks entrusted fall within the statutory mission of the institution.

 In-house award

-The sole fact that both parties to an agreement are themselves public authorities, does not rule out the application of procurement rules.
+The sole fact that both parties to an agreement are public authorities does not rule out the application of public procurement rules.

 However, the application of public procurement rules must not interfere with the freedom of public authorities to perform the public service tasks conferred on them by using their own resources, which includes the possibility of in-house services.

+In that context, a managing authority may consider entrusting the implementation of a financial instrument to an in-house entity.

 Prior to the adoption of Directive 2014/24/EU, the conditions for concluding contracts directly with entities owned and controlled by a contracting authority ("in-house entities") were defined by case law.

 The conditions under which such a direct award is possible have subsequently been defined and enlarged by Directive 2014/24/EU.
-The fulfilment of these conditions must be carefully assessed on a case by case basis, even for legal persons established by public contracting authorities.
+The fulfilment of these conditions must be carefully assessed on a case by case basis.

-When designating an in-house entity, the managing authorities must comply with provisions of Article 7(1) and (2) of the CDR.
-Whenever in-house entities are contracting authorities in the meaning of the Directive, where a public managing authority designates an in-house entity as a fund of funds, that entity must respect public procurement rules and principles when selecting financial intermediaries.
-In addition, according to Article 7(3) of the CDR, the selection must respect the specific requirements laid down in that provision (see section 3.8 below).
+When designating an in-house entity, the managing authorities or intermediate bodies must ensure compliance with provisions of Article 7(1) and (2) of the CDR.

 Conditions for award to in-house entities until Directive 2014/24/EU is transposed or until 18 April 2016 whatever is earlier